KDE/documentation-develop-kde-org/HIG/source/style/animations.rst

      loop="true" playsinline="true" width="540" controls="true"
      onended="this.play()" class="border"></video>

- - Items animating from visible to visible should be InOutQuad
+ - Items animating from visible to visible should be InOutCubic

    .. raw:: html